jeguzzi/robomaster_ros/_sources/robomaster_ros_modules/chassis.rst.txt

 Use parameter :ros:param:`chassis.force_level` to force the published state estimation to be perfectly horizontally, effectively projecting the orientation to be parallel to the ground.
 In any case, the robot is not tracking the vertical position, which is always set to zero.
+Enable parameter :ros:param:`chassis.odom_twist_in_odom` to switch to the odom frame for the twist.

 The driver also publishes the chassis state on topic :ros:pub:`state` gathered from :py:meth:`robomaster.chassis.Chassis.sub_status` at a rate defined by parameter :ros:param:`chassis.status.rate`.